 Getting the full texts

 While saving, only the references are saved, not the full texts.
 To save a full text, you must open the article and save the PDF.
-To open a article, use the Full text/PDF -link or locate the article with SFX-service:
+To open a article, use the Full text/PDF -link or locate the article with Find it -service:

-UEF Finna, reference databases and Google Scholar use SFX link resolver that show you what volumes and issues have been acquired to be available online in the university.
+UEF-Primo, reference databases and Google Scholar use Find it to show you what volumes and issues have been acquired to be available online in the university.
 Moreover, there is a possibility to check the library collection for the printed version.

 Notice that not all articles are automatical to access for our university.

-If the SFX doesn’t find the article for you, it’s always possible to try your luck with Google.
+If the Find it doesn’t find the article for you, it’s always possible to try your luck with Google.
 It might find the article from an open online repository, a profile site or an open access publication.

 The open access publishing policy enables free of charge availability of scientific publications (articles) for anyone who wishes to read them.
 This increases the usage and the impact of the scientific research.
 Unpaywall is one handy web browser add-on created to locate the legal open access articles automatically.